 15. Time to board – Dos and Don’ts

-Be sure your powder milk is fresh and in the dispenser before your TSA security check.
-TSA’s alarm could beep for powder milk.
-It did happen to me once.
+- Be sure your powder milk is fresh in your carry on bag before your TSA security check.
+TSA’s alarm could beep anytime for powder milk.
+Use formula dispenser for formula feedings.

 - For long-duration flights, typically more than 6 hours, you have to pack some extra stuff – like formula, extra clothes for yourself and the baby.
 Keep essential items in a carry-on bag.